xu2xulim/Trello-Item-Alert/README.md

 The pre-requisites includes :
 - the admin Trello API Key and Token in the .env file.
-- defined criterion to be used for the cron job.
+- the criteria are defined at both the board level and the card level

 ## Technical Notes

 The solution components include :

+- A node.js deployed on deta.dev or other platform like Wayscript X to provide the custom Power Up handlers
 - A Deta Micro using FastAPI deployed on deta.dev or other platform like Wayscript X.
-  - a cron to process and create the alerts.
+  - a cron to process and create the alerts, send the notification as comments to the card.
 - A Deta Base for the alert records.
-- Trello webhook using the board id as the idModel.
+- Trello webhook using the board id as the idModel
+  - this is created from within the customer Power Up.
+It can be removed using a board button created by the custom Power Up
 - There is 10s timeout for all micro and cron for a Deta deployment.
 Request can be made to increase this.